SumoLogic/sumologic-documentation/docs/reuse/apps/create-aws-s3-source.md

 11. For **AWS Access**, choose between the two **Access Method** options below, based on the AWS authentication you are providing.
     * For **Role-based access**, enter the Role ARN that was provided by AWS after creating the role.
 Role-based access is recommended (this was completed in the prerequisite step [Grant Sumo Logic access to an AWS Product](/docs/send-data/hosted-collectors/amazon-aws/grant-access-aws-product)).
     * For **Key access**, enter the **Access Key ID** and **Secret Access Key**.
 See [AWS Access Key ID](http://docs.aws.amazon.com/STS/latest/UsingSTS/UsingTokens.html#RequestWithSTS) and [AWS Secret Access Key](https://aws.amazon.com/iam/) for details.
 12. **Log File Discovery**.
 You have the option to set up Amazon Simple Notification Service (SNS) to notify Sumo Logic of new items in your S3 bucket.
 A scan interval is required and automatically applied to detect log files.
-Sumo Logic highly recommends using an SNS Subscription Endpoint for its ability to maintain low-latency collection.
+We highly recommend using an SNS Subscription Endpoint for its ability to maintain low-latency collection.
 This is essential to support up-to-date [Alerts](/docs/alerts).
    * **Scan Interval**.
 Sumo Logic will periodically scan your S3 bucket for new items in addition to SNS notifications. **Automatic** is recommended to not incur additional AWS charges.
 This sets the scan interval based on if subscribed to an SNS topic endpoint and how often new files are detected over time.
 If the Source is not subscribed to an SNS topic and set to **Automatic** the scan interval is 5 minutes.
 You may enter a set frequency to scan your S3 bucket for new data.
 To learn more about Scan Interval considerations, see [About setting the S3 Scan Interval](/docs/send-data/hosted-collectors/amazon-aws/aws-s3-scan-interval-sources).
    * **SNS Subscription Endpoint (Highly Recommended)**.
 New files will be collected by Sumo Logic as soon as the notification is received.
 This will provide faster collection versus having to wait for the next scan to detect the new file.
    * To set up the subscription, you need to get an endpoint URL from Sumo to provide to AWS.
 This process will save your Source and begin scanning your S3 bucket when the endpoint URL is generated.
 Click on **Create URL** and use the provided endpoint URL when creating your subscription in step C.